stevedylandev/dotfiles/README.md

 **A few things to be aware of:**

-- Alacritty is expecting a Nerd font patched verson of [Commit Mono](https://commitmono.com/) which I have included here since it is open source!
+- Alacritty is expecting a Nerd font patched verson of [Commit Mono](https://commitmono.com/) which I have included in `assets` since it is open source!
-- The color scheme is built using [Tinted Themeing Base16](https://github.com/tinted-theming/base16-shell) which allows you to use the shell to change the color scheme for all the apps used; just try somerhing like `base16-rose-pine`.
+- The color scheme is built using [Tinted Themeing Base16](https://github.com/tinted-theming/base16-shell) which allows you to use the shell to change the color scheme for all the apps used; just try something like `base16-rose-pine`.
 I would recommend installing via the instructions on their repo vs trying to install by cloning this one.
 In the screenshot I am using `base16-black-metal-bathory`.

 Feel free to [reach out](mailto:hello@stevedylan.dev) if you have any questions!